-You might think they look a little pretentious but there’s simply no denyimg it – a turtleneck sweater is the ultimate lightweight pullover.
-From cotton to merino wool to cashmere, there are fabric available to suit anyone, with colours ranging from earthy tones and blacks to bright pinks and yellows.
+You might think they look a little pretentious but there’s simply no denying it – a turtleneck sweater is the ultimate lightweight pullover.
+From cotton to merino wool to cashmere, there are fabrics available to suit anyone, with colours ranging from earthy tones and blacks to bright pinks and yellows.
 Wear one with a dark suit and dress shoes for a cocktail event, or pair it with slacks while lounging around the house.

 Peaky Blinders has helped make the flat cap a more accepted fashion accessory these days, but it’s still something many men are wary about giving a shot.
 While there’s always a chance it could make you look like a right codger – especially if you’re sporting a beard – a flat cap is a unique fashion statement that goes with any outfit.
 They’re also great for those of you lacking a bit of foliage up top and an easy upgrade from your standard trucker caps.

 Our Pick: Garrison Tailors (founded by Peaky Blinders creator Stephen Knight)

 When it comes to slip-on shoes, you probably own a pair of black vans or a $20 basement bargain pair of canvas shoes from K-Mart.
 But if you really want to look the part, investing in a quality pair of loafers is the right call.
 A leather pair might set you back a few hundred bucks but they are durable and can be worn with shorts and a shirt in summer or trousers and a jacket in winter.

 Our Pick: Tod’s Oiled-Suede Loafers